 Funny question, how do you cover for "get" word being a function name, say you have namespace 'computer, surely it would be intuitive to have "get" function obtaining "computer".
-Just wondering how do you overcome this linguitically πŸ™‚ or do you just place get at the bottom
+Just wondering how do you overcome this linguitically π or do you just place get at the bottom

-You are allowed to have a function named get - you just need to put (:refer-clojure :exclude [get]) in your namespace declaration to avoid warnings.
+You are allowed to have a function named get - you just need to put (:refer-clojure :exclude [get])

-And then you refer to the core get as clojure.core/get within that file.
+And then you refer to the core get

 so

-(ns some.computer
+ns some.computer

 (:refer-clojure :exclude [get]))

-(defn get [o]
+defn get [o]

-(clojure.core/get o :thing))
+(:thing)) (clojure.core/get o

 or

-(ns some.computer
+ns some.computer

 (:require [clojure.core :as core])